-To claim the NRD, you must fill out form T2222, Northern Residents Deduction.
+To claim the NRD, you must fill out Form T2222, Northern Residents Deduction.
 Parts 1 and 2 comprise the basic residency amount and additional amount, while the third part calculates the travel benefits deduction.
 You can claim the travel benefits deduction even if you do not claim the basic residency amount.
-In other words, if you have decided that your spouse will claim both the basic residency amount and additional amount, you can still claim the travel expenses deduction.
+In other words, if you have decided that your spouse will claim both the basic residency amount and the additional amount, you can still claim the travel expenses deduction.

 - Canada Revenue Agency: Northern residents deductions

 - Canada Revenue Agency: T2222 Northern Residents Deductions

 What Edition of TurboTax Is Right for Me?